1 in 2 Women We Surveyed Said They Can’t Speak About Sex Openly with Their Gynac

 This is changing — slowly.
 Discussions of entrenched sexism in health care – and the resulting lack of information about and/or poor care available for women’s health issues — have proliferated lately, but in many ways the topic remains off-limits.
 We wanted to see how much so.
 While we all rely on these whisper networks to a certain extent, do we feel we can rely on the gynecological experts we have access to?
 How satisfied are women with their gynecological care?
 Do they feel their gynecologists set them up to make educated decisions in their best interest?

-We surveyed more than 1,000 women, up to 55 years old, to find out how they experience reproductive health care in India.
+We surveyed 1,100 women, up to 55 years old, to find out how they experience reproductive health care in India.
 These women come from across the country.
 They are both unmarried and married, sexually active and sexually inactive.

 Across the board, roughly 1 in 4 women leave interactions with their gynecologists dissatisfied.
 Among unmarried women, the likelihood doubles; roughly half of unmarried respondents leave an appointment with their gynecologist dissatisfied.